McCarthy's last-ditch plan to keep the government open collapses, making a shutdown almost certain

 Garcia said, “For the people that claim this isn’t good enough, I want to hear what good enough looks like.”

+Republicans convened for a closed-door meeting later Friday afternoon that grew heated, lawmakers said, but failed to produce a new plan.
+Leaders announced the House would stay in session next week, rather than return home, to keep working on some of the 12 spending bills.

-Rep. Rosa DeLauro of Connecticut, the top Democrat on the Appropriations Committee, criticized the proposed Republican cuts as hurting law enforcement, education and taking food out of the mouths of millions.
-She said 275,000 children would lose access to Head Start and make it harder for parents to work.
+Rep. Rosa DeLauro of Connecticut, the top Democrat on the Appropriations Committee, criticized the proposed Republican cuts as hurting law enforcement and education and taking food out of the mouths of millions.
+She said 275,000 children would lose access to Head Start, making it harder for parents to work.

 “This is a pointless charade with grave consequences for the American people,” DeLauro said.